 Make sure that the image you use is amazing, it should have a contextual background, vibrant colors, do not include human faces, more lightness, and include red tones.

-Grow by Mediavine, is not just a plugin and here’s a great tutorial from the cooool and pretty Anastasia (Digital Marketing Expert):
+Grow by Mediavine, is not just a plugin, and here’s a great tutorial from the cool and pretty Anastasia (Digital Marketing Expert):

 Pinterest group boards are amazing if you want to generate more traffic to your site.
 A popular group board is like a community board that allows other pinners to pin, increasing your exposure.

 It is possible to quickly grow the number of your followers by joining a community board.
 Regular pins to a group board will help you to get noticed and people might develop an interest in your Pinterest board.

 Joining group boards is one of the simplest ways you can boost your Pinterest reach (even with a new account).
 Here is why group boards have the potential to increase your reach, help you grow your account, and get more traffic to your blog:

 And simply, Pinterest loves activity!
 Group boards tend to have better activity than our regular boards because they have multiple contributors!

 - The reciprocity rule

 It’s not just all about activity, but also good engagement!
 Most group boards have their own rules, which require you to publish fresh content and don’t repeat any pins in a period of 30 days, for example, a maximum pin of 5 pins a day.

 Those rules will determine the user’s engagement, and this will create a platform of mutual sharing where you don’t only benefit from the added exposure of adding your pins there, but you are seeing good engagement from other contributors as well.